 Down East Wood Ducks Game Notes - vs. Carolina

-The Down East Wood Ducks continue their series with the Carolina Mudcats today at 7:00 p.m.
-RHP Leury Tejada (1-2, 2.98) will toe the rubber for the Wood Ducks and LHP Brock Begue (0-0, 2.70) will get the start for Carolina.
+The Down East Wood Ducks continue their series with the Carolina Mudcats today at 6:00 p.m.
+RHP Nick Krauth (0-2, 3.52) gets the start for Down East, while Carolina will counter with LHP Brendan Murphy (3-1, 3.25).

-It is Copa weekend at Grainger Stadium!
-Today and tomorrow the Wood Ducks will be playing as the Avocados Luchadores de Down East and the Carolina Mudcats will be playing as the Pescados de Carolina.

 ---

-WOOD DUCKS SPLIT DOUBLEHEADER AGAINST MUDCATS: The Down East Wood Ducks split their doubleheader with the Carolina Mudcats, Thursday night at Grainger Stadium.
-The Woodies fell in game one, 2-1 but salvaged game two with a walkoff win, 4-3.
+AVOCADOS FALL TO THE PESCADOS IN EXTRAS: The Down East Wood Ducks, playing as the Avocados Luchadores de Down East fell to the Carolina Mudcats, playing as the Pescados de Carolina 7-6 on Friday night.

 HOMEFIELD (DIS)ADVANTAGE: Down East seems more comfortable playing on the road.
-Right now, the Wood Ducks are 8-13 at home and have a .195 team batting average within the (un)friendly confines of Grainger Stadium.
-The Wood Ducks are averaging 3.3 runs/game at home.
-The pitching staff continues to struggle at home, although they have a 3.67 ERA at home, their road ERA is 3.16.
+Right now, the Wood Ducks are 8-14 at home and have a .201 team batting average within the (un)friendly confines of Grainger Stadium.
+The Wood Ducks are averaging 3.4 runs/game at home.
+The pitching staff continues to struggle at home, although they have a 3.77 ERA at home, their road ERA is 3.16.
+This season at Grainger Stadium, opponents are outscoring the Woodies 88-75.

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
 When the Wood Ducks steal a base, they are 22-12 on the season.
 Currently, the Wood Ducks are fifth in all of MiLB with 90 stolen bases on the season.
 Jayce Easley (22) and Evan Carter (12) lead the way for the Wood Ducks as their two primary and best base stealers.

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 193 - 168 and 54 - 42 in the first two innings.
-Down East is now 1-10 at home when the opponent scores first after winning game two of the doubleheader, where Carolina opened the scoring in the top of the first.
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 199 - 175 and 59 - 48 in the first two innings.
+Down East is now 1-11 at home when the opponent scores first.

 • Discuss this story on the Low-A East League message board...